-Note: TEs may write custom MOs that are from lower grades if the student's instructional level warrants a lower grade level due to the severity of their disability.
+Note: TE's may write custom MOs from lower grades if the student's instructional level, due to the severity of his/her disability, is below the grade level indicated.
+For example, a TE may write a custom MO at the kindergarden level for a 10th grade student.